 Not the Perfect Student

-Following the death of her parents in a car crash Amber Halligan (Kennedy Tucker) has gone to live with her Aunt Kelly (Jessica Morris) who has relocated from New York to California where she is runs her own digital media company with the help of Gibson (Vivica A. Fox).
-With Amber a keen soccer player Kelly heads to watch her at try-outs which is where she meets the handsome Dominic (Jason-Shane Scott), a former professional soccer player who after an injury is now the school soccer coach.
-The thing is that whilst Dominic and Kelly hit it off and start dating Dominic has a teenage crush to deal with as eighteen year-old Maddie (Evanne Friedmann) has the hots for him and is not happy when she discovers he has started dating Kelly.
+Following the death of her parents in a car crash Amber Halligan (Kennedy Tucker) has gone to live with her Aunt Kelly (Jessica Morris - The Wrong Roommate) who has relocated from New York to California where she runs her own digital media company with the help of Gibson (Vivica A. Fox - The Wrong Crush).
+With Amber a keen soccer player Kelly heads to watch her at try-outs which is where she meets the handsome Dominic (Jason-Shane Scott - Deadly Exchange), a former professional soccer player who after an injury is now the school soccer coach.
+The thing is that whilst Dominic and Kelly hit it off and start dating Dominic has a teenage crush to deal with as eighteen year-old Maddie (Evanne Friedmann) is obsessed with him and is not happy when she discovers that he has started dating Kelly.

-It seems that when it comes to Lifetime Movies they have done using "The Perfect ..." in their titles and have moved up to the alphabet and now use "The Wrong ..." to prefix their movie titles.
-The thing is that whilst the titles have changed the storylines haven't so much and as such with "The Wrong Student" we once again have an obsessed teenager who has very strong feelings for a teacher and will do anything to protect him whilst protecting what she thinks she has with him.
-What that means is when we watch Maddie observing the head of sports at the school having a go at her beloved Dominic you can bet she has some evil scheme to get rid of her.
+It seems that when it comes to Lifetime movies they have done using "The Perfect ..." in their titles and have moved up to the alphabet and now use "The Wrong ..." to prefix their movie titles.
+The thing is that whilst the titles have changed the storylines haven't so much and as such with "The Wrong Student" we once again have an obsessed teenager who has dangerously strong feelings for a teacher and will do anything to protect him whilst protecting what she thinks she has with him.
+What that means is when we watch Maddie observing the head of sports at the school having a go at her beloved Dominic you can bet she has some evil scheme coming together in her unhinged mind to get rid of her.

 What this all boils down to is that "The Wrong Student" is simply your stereotypical Lifetime movie with a storyline which feels like it has been done before but done with a newer cast to appeal to a newer, younger audience.
-In truth it isn't bad but it doesn't stand out from the crowd in any way.
+In truth it isn't bad but it doesn't stand out from the crowd in any way and like so many of these movies it is forgettable.